raegnald/irida_x86/README.md

 ---

-*Interesting fact*: The name actually comes from the ancient Greek word ίριδα, which translates to iris.
+*Interesting fact*: The name actually comes from the ancient Greek word ίριδα, which translates to [iris](https://en.wikipedia.org/wiki/Iris_(plant)), a beautiful garden flower.